ashep/ujds/README.md

 - `RecordService/History` API method added.
 - Index name length extended to 255 chars.
-- Slash is not allowed in index name; replaced with dot.
+- Slash is not allowed in index names anymore; replaced with dot.

 ### 0.1 (2023-09-07)